 I would say that any historic building that found itself under the aegis of Arrol Architects would have its future assured.”

-”I have been involved with Andrew Arrol and his team at Arrol and Snell since 1992, when I took over the ownership of Combermere Abbey.
+”I have been involved with Andrew Arrol and his team at Arrol Architects since 1992, when I took over the ownership of Combermere Abbey.
 The seven listed buildings, from Grade 1 to Grade 2 were in either advanced disrepair or derelict.

 We have worked on several of the restoration projects together, all integral and vital to the saving of this historic estate and re-establishing its listed buildings as an integral part of its 21st century future.
 This involved complex quinquennial reviews and the successful planning permissions to ensure the North Wing on the At Risk Register was finally restored and removed in 2016.

 Andrew and his team have been instrumental in making this happen.
 Their reputation as leading heritage architects was key to forming important relationships with planners and heritage organisations.
 They supported me and gave excellent advice and design guidance.

 They have also managed to successfully integrate the importance of preserving our heritage, with innovation and forward thinking design for a variety of buildings.”